-There's no Full HDMI In so it can't do passthrough of any video signal.
+There's no Full HDMI In so the Sonos Beam can't do a passthrough of any video signal.

-There are just two lights that serve as the interface.
-The main one blinks and changes color according to the input source, while the one above the microphone icon turns on when the mic is activated.
+The interface has two lights.
+The main light blinks and changes color depending according to your input source while the second one is found above the microphone icon and turns on when you activate the mic.

 The Sonos Beam doesn't have a remote.
-Instead, you can use your TV's IR remote to control the bar's volume using your TV's IR remote if you program it using the 'Remote Control Setup' feature of the app.
+Instead, you can use your TV's IR remote to control the bar's volume if you program it through the 'Remote Control Setup' feature on its app.

-The Sonos Beam never goes into standby mode.
+The Sonos Beam doesn't have a power-saving or standby mode.
 However, you can set a sleep timer for your audio content, which turns off sound after a set amount of time but doesn't turn off the soundbar.
 Once you have it set up, you can also use the TV remote to control the volume of the bar.